 |Current or former Fed employees with competitive status obtained through a permanent Federal competitive service appointment OR individuals with eligibility for noncompetitive special appointing authority OR veterans eligible under the Veterans Employment Opportunities Act.|

-This opportunity is also open to those who are interested in a full-time work schedule (40 hours a week) under announcement OGC-2013-0006.
+This opportunity is also open to those who are interested in a part-time work schedule (approximately 20 hours per week) under announcement OGC-2013-0009.

 NSF has the advantages of a small agency environment that fosters collaboration, creativity and opportunities to contribute to major agency-wide projects.
 Consistently ranked by its employees as one of the top federal agencies in managing its workforce, NSF maintains a creative, flexible, and collegial atmosphere and is respected in both the federal and scientific arenas for its work in promoting science, technology, education and best management practices.
 Join our team at one of the best places to work in the federal government and use your knowledge and imagination to keep NSF at the frontier of discovery!
 More about NSF.
 This position is located in the Office of the General Counsel (OGC), National Science Foundation (NSF).
 The General Counsel serves as the chief legal adviser and advocate for the Director, and the National Science Foundation, in general.
 The General Counsel and OGC are responsible for the entire range of legal issues at the Foundation.